poojachoudhary13/wdio-android-ios/readme.md

 ## Running Tests
 Run all tests.
 Mocha will look for test folder.
 If you need to use another folder, please specify it in package.json file.

+Note -
-Note -   Please update the mobile device udid before execution in src/config/android.js > config.capabilities > udid
+- Please update the mobile device udid before execution in src/config/android.js > config.capabilities > udid
-(you can get it by running `adb devices` command in terminal) Also have the Linkedin application installed and logged in before execution.
+(you can get it by running `adb devices` command in terminal)
+- Have the Linkedin application installed and logged in before execution.
+- Enable USB debugging on your mobile and connect via a USB cable to you machine.

 To run app test case on android please run :